leftygray/Leek_Analysis_Replication/README.md

 Replicating and understanding the science-wise false discovery rate paper
 =========================================================================

 This is a mini-project to study the recent paper by Jager and Leek on the science-wise discovery rate published in Biostatistics and associated commentary.
 The aim is to replicate the work and in the process improve our R skills and trial various collaborative and open science tools.
+Basically alternative version of a journal club.

 The paper and other references are available from the Simply Statistics blog